Eknir/calculate-swarm-topology/README.md

 All results (from a demo swarmscan file) are provided

+The script also calculate assumed real connections and depths based on the "peers" field

 # Prerequisites
 - python3
 - install all modules with pip install <module_name>
-- a swarmscan file, saved in this directory (see: https://swarmscan-api.resenje.org/#tag/Network/paths/~1v1~1network~1dump/get)
+- a swarmscan file, saved in this directory (get it by https://swarmscan-api.resenje.org/v1/network/dump => https://swarmscan-api.resenje.org/#tag/Network/paths/~1v1~1network~1dump/get)
     - this is already provided for your convenience.
 Be sure to update this if needed!

 # Run